silky/silky.github.com/src/posts/2018-07-25-ethics-of-AI.md

 - I don't feel a lot of ownership of them, as I wasn't involved in their construction,
 - No-one is enforcing them on me,
 - They're often highly impractical or contain colloquial/regional/policital concerns ("Boost French Research ..."),
-- They're also very overwhelming and demanding,
+- They're also very overwhelming and demanding, how can I ensure that we do _all_ of them?
 - Even if I _say_ I'm doing these things, how does any non-technical person know?
 How can I prove it?

 The positive aspects of them are: